andrew/ultimate-awesome/README.md

 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [Awesome-Decks](https://github.com/rafaecheve/Awesome-Decks) - Curated list of pitch deck slides.
+- [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-entity-framework-core](https://github.com/zzzprojects/awesome-entity-framework-core) - Awesome EF Core third party-libraries, documentation, and tutorials!.
 - [awesome_piv](https://github.com/alexlib/awesome_piv) - List of repositories related to PIV (particle image velocimetry) to learn from.